ASAG-ISCAS/docs.pybdr/docs/overview.md

 ## Frequently Asked Questions and Troubleshooting

-### the computation is too slow
+### the computation is slow

-- The tool supports two modes of computation for reachable sets, one is to compute the reachable set of evolved states based on the set of states as a whole in a set propagation manner, and the other is to compute the reachable set of evolved states based on the initial state set boundary in a set.
+- The tool supports two modes of computation for reachable sets, one is to compute the reachable set of evolved states based on the entire initial set in a set propagation manner, and the other is to compute the reachable set of evolved states based on the boundary of the initial state set.

-  There are several reasons for the too slow computation: too large computational time intervals, too small step, too high Taylor expansion orders, and dimensionality of the dynamical system is too high.
+  There are several reasons for slow computations: large computational time intervals, small step, high Taylor expansion orders, and a large number of state variables.

-  If these problems occur, experiments can be carried out using a smaller computational time horizon, a smaller order of expansion such as 2, and a larger time step, and then gradually increase the computational time horizon and the order of expansion according to the results of this setting, in order to obtain the desired set of reachable states at a suitable time consumption.
+  In order to speed up the computations, experiments can be carried out using a smaller computational time horizon, a smaller order of expansion such as 2, and a larger time step, and then gradually increase the computational time horizon and the order of expansion according to the results of this setting, in order to obtain the desired set of reachable states at a suitable time consumption.

-### set explosion

-- Due to the wrapping effect of set propagation based algorithms, it is inevitable that the range of the computed reachable state sets is too conservative under inappropriate settings, making it impossible to obtain a reachable state set that meets the requirements.
+### controlling the wrapping effect

-  If these problems occur, the accuracy of the reachable set calculation can be improved by calculating the reachable set based on the boundaries, or by split initial set into small cells, or by reducing the step and increasing the order of the Taylor expansion. then the set explosion problem can be avoided in the computation possibly.
+- One can further improve the accuracy of the reachable set calculation based on splitting boundaries of initial sets, or by reducing the step and increasing the order of the Taylor expansion.

 ## Acknowledgement